fivetran/dbt_youtube_analytics_source/README.md

 ## Step 2: Install the package
 Include the following twitter_source package version in your `packages.yml` file.
-> TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 > Do NOT add this if you have added the [Youtube Analytics Transformation](https://github.com/fivetran/dbt_youtube_analytics) package to your `packages.yml` file.
+> Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ```yml
 # packages.yml